The Harvest Walk will be BACK on October 14th, 2023.

 Bolton Walk South - 10:00 am - Noon

-Meet at Caledon Public Library and walk to the rally at the '4 corners' intersection of King and Queen.
-800 m
+Meet at Caledon Public Library and walk to the rally by the river, then loop back for sign-waving at the intersection of King and Queen.
+2 km with stops.

 Bolton Walk North - 10:00 am - Noon

-Meet at Caledon Centre for Recreation and Wellness (park near the baseball diamond) and walk to the rally at the '4 corners' intersection of King and Queen.
-1.7 km.
+Meet at Caledon Centre for Recreation and Wellness - 14111 Hwy 50, Bolton, ON - (park near the baseball diamond) and walk to the rally by the river, then loop back for sign-waving at the intersection of King and Queen.
+Hosted by GASP, SCAN and the Unitarians of Mississauga.
+2.4 km with stops.

 Watch this video from last year's walk!